kili-technology/kili-python-sdk/docs/sdk/label_utils.md

 # Label Utils module

-This module provides a set of helper functions to read, modify and create labels.
+This module provides a set of helpers to parse, read, modify and create labels.

-## Label Parsing
+## ParsedLabel

-::: kili.utils.labels.parsing
+::: kili.utils.labels.parsing.ParsedLabel
+    options:
+        members:
+            - to_dict
+            - "__init__"

 ## Points